simberaj/homesteading-translation/htn_en.md

 ## Ownership and Open Source

-What does `ownership' mean when property is infinitely reduplicable, highly malleable, and the surrounding culture has neither coercive power relationships nor material scarcity economics?
+What does "ownership" mean when property is infinitely reduplicable, highly malleable, and the surrounding culture has neither coercive power relationships nor material scarcity economics?